-MoDOT's fleet equipment, with a replacement value of \$467 million, is necessary to maintain roads and bridges in order to meet customers' needs.
-The total miles/hours increased from \$47.8 million in fiscal year 2016 to \$50.4 million in FY 2019.
-The Missouri Highways and Transportation Commission approved appropriation allocation base of \$22.8 million continues to remain the same.
+MoDOT's fleet equipment, with a replacement value of \$467 million, is necessary to maintain roads and bridges to meet customers' needs.
+The total miles/hours increased from 47.8 million in fiscal year 2016 to 50.4 million in fiscal year 2019.
+The Commission approved appropriation allocation base of \$22.8 million continues to remain the same.
 As the department's fleet ages due to limited funds for fleet investment, monitoring the operational costs ensures the department is making good repair decisions.

-Through the first two quarters in FY 2020, Dump Trucks and Light Duty costs are comparable to FY 2019 with Other Fleet slightly lower.
-Stripers are trending slightly higher in operational costs than previous years with repairs made over the winter off season.
-From FY 2016 to 2019, operational costs, not factoring fuel cost, have increased: Dump Trucks increased 12%, Light Duty and Other Equipment increased 9% and Stripers increased 7% per mile.
-During this period, the consumer price index inflation factor increased by 7% according to the Bureau of Labor Statistics.
+From FY 2016 to 2019, operational costs other than fuel increased: Dump Trucks increased 12%, Light Duty and Other Equipment increased 9% and Stripers increased 7% per mile.
+During this period, the consumer price index inflation factor increased 7% according to Bureau of Labor Statistics.